hannibal002/SkyHanni/FEATURES.md

 - Option to exclude guardians in F3 and M3 from the clean end feature (only when sneaking)
 - Hiding damage splashes while inside the boss room (replacing a broken feature from Skytils)
 - Highlight deathmites in red color.
-- Hide Superboom TNT laying around in dungeon.
+- Hide Superboom TNT lying around in dungeon.
-- Hide Blessings laying around in dungeon.
+- Hide Blessings lying around in dungeon.
-- Hide Revive Stones laying around in dungeon.
+- Hide Revive Stones lying around in dungeon.
-- Hide Premium Flesh laying around in dungeon.
+- Hide Premium Flesh lying around in dungeon.
-- Hide Journal Entry pages laying around in dungeon.
+- Hide Journal Entry pages lying around in dungeon.
 - Dungeon Copilot (Suggests to you what to do next in dungeon)
 - Option to hide key pickup and door open messages in dungeon.
-- Hide Skeleton Skulls laying around in dungeon.
+- Hide Skeleton Skulls lying around in dungeon.
-- Highlight Skeleton Skulls in dungeon when combining into a skeleton in orange color (not useful combined with feature Hide Skeleton Skull)
+- Highlight Skeleton Skulls in the dungeon when combining into a skeleton in orange color (not useful combined with feature Hide Skeleton Skull)

 ## Inventory
 - Not Clickable Items: Mark items gray in your inventory when they are not supposed to be moved in certain GUIs (in NPC sell inventories, ender chests and backpacks, salvaging in dungeon hub, player trade, bazaar, action house, accessory bag, sack of sacks, fishing bag, potion bag, chests on the private island, attribute fusion and equipment GUI)